 National Parks can enable people to improve their health and wellbeing by getting active and connecting with nature.
-The growing network of recreation routes and opportunities within Loch Lomond & The Trossachs, and its close proximity to Scotland's urban population, offers significant scope to work with the health sector and increase participation in outdoor activity to support better health outcomes subject to Board Approv
+The growing network of recreation routes and opportunities within Loch Lomond & The Trossachs, and its close proximity to Scotland's urban population, offers significant scope to work with the health sector and increase participation in outdoor activity to support better health outcomes.